geneontology/geneontology.github.io/_docs/download-ontology.md

 Many GO classes have been cross-referenced (mapped) to a number of external classification systems.
 The [cross-references of external classification systems to GO page](/docs/download-mappings/) contains more information and links to the cross-reference2GO files.

+# Related Tools
++ [OBO format tools in GitHub](https://github.com/oboformat/oboformat-tools){:target="blank"}: a wrapper for the Java (OWL-API) implementation of a parser for OBOF1.4 syntax and an implementation of the OBOF1.4 mapping to OWL (uses the OWL API)
+* [OWL API in Github](https://github.com/owlcs/owlapi){:target="blank"}: a Java API for creating, manipulating and serialising OWL Ontologies.